 We are confident that lab-grown diamonds are the future, and that this industry will be working to ensure that it is environmentally sustainable in the future, rather than resting on its laurels.

-And we are also confident that the IQ Diamond, with its unique ceramic core, is the best possible diamond alternative on the market, with a true eco-friendly hallmark, and credentials you can believe in.
+And we are also confident that the Ethica Diamond, with its unique ceramic core, is the best possible diamond alternative on the market, with a true eco-friendly hallmark, and credentials you can believe in.